c-hartmann/mongoexec.js/README.md

 ## TODO

-- create a nicely linked npm version that nicely publishes there
 - eventualy this should also be a npm module package (main: ./lib/...)
 - read executions (and? selectors) from file
 - swap order of command line arguments? (to: selector execution)